Introduction

 Linked table

 Think of a linked table as a map that links events to the people they belong to.
 For example, imagine you are tracking orders in an online store.
 Each order is an event, and it is connected to a specific customer.
 This connection is like a thread that ties the event (order) to the customer (subject).
 Each customer might have more than one order.
+MOSTLY AI can manage multi-sequence time-series table.
+It meas that the table contain a time-series (a sequence of events) for multiple subjects.

 Best practices

-- Each record in the linked table must include the unique ID of the subject record it is linked to (foreign key)
+- Each record in the linked table must include the unique ID of the subject record it is linked to (foreign key).

 Example